DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Related Work

 \subsection{Image and Video Quality Assessment}

 Image and video quality assessment, i.e., IQA and VQA, are classical research topics in image processing and multimedia community.
-They primarily aim at assessing the subjective visual quality of natural images and videos when they go through some degradation processes, e.g., lossy compressions and network streaming, or when they are captured in various conditions.
-We only introduce some no-reference (NR) IQA/VQA methods here as they are the most related.
-Many classical IQA methods are based on the Natural Scene Statistics (NSS) model and design hand-crafted features, e.g., BRISQUE \cite{Mittal2012No-referenceDomain} and FRIQUEE \cite{Ghadiyaram2017PerceptualApproach}.
-Classical VQA also includes statistical features of the motion information, e.g., TL-VQM \cite{Korhonen2019Two-levelAssessment}.
-Deep-learning based IQA/VQA methods become popular with the end-to-end feature learning ability.
-RankIQA \cite{Liu2017Rankiqa:Assessment} employs the Siamese network and ranking loss to train on pairs of images and address the problem of limited size of datasets.
-FastVQA \cite{Wu2022FAST-VQA:Sampling} proposes Grid Mini-patch Sampling (GMS) and Fragment Attention Network (FANet) to reduce the computational cost that hinders end-to-end VQA model training.
+They primarily aim at assessing the subjective visual quality of natural images and videos when they go through some degradation processes, e.g., lossy compressions and network streaming, or when they are captured in bad conditions.
+IQA and VQA methods can be classified into full-reference, reduced-reference, and no-reference methods, depending on the availability of original images or videos as references.
+We only introduce some no-reference IQA/VQA methods here as they are the most related.

-Recently, VLMs are introduced in the IQA/VQA area.
-Notable works include CLIP-IQA \cite{Wang2023ExploringImages}, Q-Align \cite{Wu2024Q-ALIGN:Levels} and DeQA-Score \cite{You2025TeachingDistribution} that benefit from the strong capability and prior knowledge of CLIP or visual question answering VLMs.
-Explainable VQA is also explored in \cite{Wu2023TowardsApproach}, where the authors annotated a VQA dataset with fine-grained quality-related factors, e.g., motion blur, noise, flicker, and designed a CLIP based model to learn the correspondences between these factors and the video input.